5Fusions/codex/docs/stake-engine-agent-stack.md

 - `AdminClient` handles back-end calls to seed languages, modules, knowledge, and commands.
 - `FrontEndClient` posts user prompts to `/agent/message` with optional module selection, preferred language, and voice flag.

 A demo run seeds a Stake Engine module (player onboarding, match flow, payouts, voice UX) plus three commands (`register-player`, `open-match`, `settle-match`).
-The front-end then asks the agent to design and narrate a three-player match and prints the textual and vocal outputs alongside suggested commands.
+The front-end first asks the agent to design and narrate a three-player match and prints the textual and vocal outputs alongside suggested commands.
+It then sends a voice-style prompt to `/agent/voice-design`, which emits a ready-to-run blueprint (players, stakes, rounds, RNG seed, suggested commands) and a narrated build plan.

 ## Running the demo